Facebook Privacy & Security Guide: Everything You Need to Know [Updated]

 Decline any kind of intrusive apps and permissions allowed in the past.
 Disconnect any apps that you don’t remember giving them access or you don’t use anymore.
 All those are potential vulnerabilities to your security and privacy.

-For more details on how to master app permissions, you can read the security guide from my colleague, Andra.
+For more details on how to master app permissions, you can read the security guide from our colleague, Andra.

-Do you want to allow third party sites access to your personal information?
+Do you want to allow third-party sites access to your personal information?
 Do you want Facebook telling your friends what you like?
 If you want to opt-out from these two options, simply select “No” or “No one” to these options.
+You are free to take control over your ad experience.

 You may be targeted by online scammers who want to collect data about users by creating fake Facebook profiles.